luccanunes/urban-dict/README.md

 # Urban Disctionary
- A Discord BOT that uses a urban dictionary web scraper
+ A Discord Bot that uses a urban dictionary web scraper

 ## Commands